axel-lois/axel-lois/README.md

 Looking for great opportunities and potential co-founders who share the vision of building something impactful together.

-When I'm not coding, I'm probably on my 5th Skyrim playthrough 🐉, discovering new fragrances 🌿, at the gym 💪, or watching NBA games 🏀.
+When I'm not coding, I'm probably on my 5th Skyrim playthrough 🐉, discovering new fragrances 🌿, at the gym 💪, or watching Cavs games 🏀.

 <div align="left">